-If you’ve struggled to get in your walk every day, overcome these 7 common excuses and get motivated to get your daily steps!
-Most people know that walking is good for health and fitness.
-You know about the benefits of walking for your mind and body, and you may want to walk to help maintain a healthy weight.
+If you’ve struggled to get in your walk every day, overcoming one of these 7 common excuses could be the key to ensuring that you get your daily steps!
+While most people know that walking is good for their body and mind, it’s easy to come up with excuses to not take any one particular walk.
 If staying active was simple, everyone would do it, but we know that’s not the case.
+Over time, regularly missing walks can interfere with your walking weight loss plan and make it harder to maintain your fitness goals.
 When you’ve had a tough day, you’re stressed, or you’re busy, it’s common to come up with excuses for not walking.

 With the right motivation, you can take that first step and power through your daily walking routine.
-Here are some common excuses for why you may not be hitting your step goal (and how you can overcome them!
+Here is how to overcome 7 common excuses for not getting your walk so you can hit your step goal day after day!

 If you struggle with negative self-talk, you’re not alone.
 It’s hard.
 I’m too busy.
 I’ll walk tomorrow.
 These are phrases many would-be exercisers use to avoid the daily workout routine.
 A University of Scranton study covered on MSN found that only 8% of people actually achieve their New Year’s Resolutions.
 January 12th is the most common day that people give up – only 12 days into the year!
 Most people still want to reach their original goals, but reasons not to walk start to appear.
 Each time you give in, these excuses become easier and easier to accept.
 You don’t have to let it happen though!